FrankWanger/ACBO-Feat/readme.md

 BO for Drug Discovery: What is the role of molecular representation?

 **Project leads**
-- Fanjin Wang (University College London)
+- Fanjin Wang (University College London)@FrankWanger

 **Contributors**
-- Quinn Gallagher (Princeton University)
+- Quinn Gallagher (Princeton University) @QGallagher
-- Ankur Gupta (Lawrence Berkeley National Laboratory)
+- Ankur Gupta (Lawrence Berkeley National Laboratory) @ankur56
-- Christina Schenk (IMDEA Materials Institute)
+- Christina Schenk (IMDEA Materials Institute) @schenkch

 ## Questions we are asking (and answering):
  - How fingerprints play a role in BO process